U.S. Citizen Services

 U.S. Passport Services

-The U.S. Embassy, Consulates or Consular Agencies in Brazil can accept passport applications of U.S. Citizens residing or traveling in Brazil.
+The U.S. Embassy, Consulates, and Consular Agencies in Brazil accept passport applications of U.S. Citizens residing or traveling in Brazil.

 Applying for a U.S. passport while outside the United States is a different process from applying for a U.S. passport while inside the United States.
 Although the application forms, supporting documentation, fees and finished products are the same everywhere, each U.S. Embassy and Consulate or Consular Agency has different procedures for submitting and processing your final documents.